BothimTV/whatscord/README.md

 This is my first public bot - its going to get better later!
 It creates automaticly new channels for receved messages and more.

-You can start the bot with `node main.js` - to get the slash commands use `node deploy-commands.js` (ONLY THE "ping" AND "name" COMMAND ARE WORKING)
-IF THE CHANNEL NAME IS NOT UPDATING - WAIT 10 MIN AND TRY AGAIN!
+You can start the bot with `node main.js` - to get the slash commands use `node deploy-commands.js` IF THE CHANNEL NAME IS NOT UPDATING - WAIT 10 MIN AND TRY AGAIN!
 IF YOU DELETE AN CHANNEL THE BOT WILL CRASH AT NEW MEEAGES TO THE CONTACT - TO FIX THAT, DELETE THE NUMBER(.json) UNDER "/users/number.json"!